 10. Estimate value, but also effort and complexity

 This is something many of you already do, so it may be a bit of an open door...
 But besides estimating and measuring value, also estimate effort and complexity.
-Or rather, let the Development Team(s) estimate effort and complexity!
+Or rather, let the Developer(s) estimate effort and complexity!
 Don't participate in effort estimations as a Product Owner.
-And don't try to make the Development Team develop a Product Backlog Item in less time than they estimated!
-Trust the Development Team that they will do their job!
+And don't try to make the Developers develop a Product Backlog Item in less time than they estimated!
+Trust the Developers that they will do their job!
 And if you want a feature to be build in less time, than make it smaller!
 After all, releasing to customers and users early and often is what you want right!?

 So, these are the 10 tips for Product Owners on the topic of Value!
 I hope you enjoyed them and that they'll help you in becoming a better Product Owner!